 not to mention develop their memory skills while playing board games.

-● Physical Development: Throwing dice, moving game pieces, dealing cards—these are just some examples of how children’s fine motor skills, eye-hand coordination and visual discrimination are developed and/or improved.
+● Physical Development: Throwing dice, moving game pieces, and/or dealing cards are just some examples of how children’s fine motor skills, eye-hand coordination and visual discrimination are developed and/or improved.

-● Emotional Development: Playing board games requires players to “give and take”—letting each player have their turn.
-Children discover (learn) if they want PLAY to continue they must develop patience and wait their turn.
+● Emotional Development: Playing board games requires players to “give and take” Children discover (learn) if they want PLAY to continue they must develop patience and wait their turn.

-Playing board games repeatedly has an additional benefit; increasing children’s self-confidence and giving them a boost in pride.
+An added benefit of playing board games repeatedly: Increasing children’s self-confidence and giving them a boost in pride.
 Also, games with rules typically have a winner or loser.
 So children learn to experience and, and maybe more importantly, deal with winning and losing.

 ● Social Development: Board games invite others to participate.
 Adults and peers playing with children can really help them develop their social skills.
 There’re so many Life skills to be gained!
 For example: Following rules; turn taking; improved communication; cooperation